goncalo-oliveira/rest-client/README.md

 ## Polymorphic JSON Serialization

-The client by default uses Microsoft's JSON serializer, therefore, there is limited support for polymorphic serialization and deserialization is not supported at all.
-You can find more in [this article](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-polymorphism) where you will also find a few workarounds, including writing a custom converter.
+By default, the client uses Microsoft's JSON serializer, therefore, there is limited support for polymorphic serialization and deserialization is not supported at all.
+You can find more information in [this article](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-polymorphism) where you will also find a few workarounds, including writing a custom converter.

 If you rather use [Newtonsoft's Json.NET](https://www.newtonsoft.com/json) (or any other), you can easilly write a custom serializer.
 Here's an example for Newtonsoft's